jantinnerezo/livewire-alert/README.md

 # Livewire Alert

 A very simple alerts utility for your existing livewire components.
-This package uses SweetAlert2 out -of-the-box. [https://sweetalert2.github.io/](https://sweetalert2.github.io/).
+This package uses SweetAlert2 out-of-the-box. [https://sweetalert2.github.io/](https://sweetalert2.github.io/).

 If you just want to show simple yet good-looking alert messages with nice animations this is for you!